Medical Student Education

 Non-UT students may elect up to three four-week rotations in Chattanooga during their senior year.
 They must meet eligibility requirements in accordance with UT and individual department guidelines.
 All allopathic and osteopathic visiting students must apply via the AAMC's VSAS system.
 Their dean's offices should be able to assist them in completing the application process.
 International students may apply via a pdf application, but must also meet all UT eligibility requirements.

-With funding from Erlanger, UT and non-UT medical students are provided parking at no cost during rotations, $50 weekly toward meals in the Erlanger Employee Cafeteria (via a swipe card), and 24-hour access to the Erlanger Medical Library.
-Housing is provided by Erlanger.
+With funding from Erlanger, UT and non-UT medical students are provided parking at no cost during rotations, $60 each four-week block to help toward meals in the Erlanger Employee Cafeteria or national brand restaurants in the Erlanger Medical Mall (via a swipe card), and 24-hour access to the Erlanger Medical Library.
+Housing for up to 28 UT students is provided by UT.

-The housing is provided on a space availability basis, in 15 two-bedroom, modestly furnished units at the Autumn Brook Apartments in Hixson.
+The housing is provided on a space available basis, in 14 two-bedroom, modestly furnished units at the Hayden Place Apartments in Chattanooga (just north of the river from downtown Chattanooga).

 First priority is to M3 UT students